 Rwenzori Mountains National Park

-The park includes most of the centre and eastern half of the Rwenzori Mountains, a mountain range rising above dry plains located just north of the equator.
+The park encompasses the majority of the Rwenzori Mountains, a mountain range rising above parched plains just north of the equator.

 The Rwenzori Mountains lie along the Uganda-Congo border in western Uganda.
 The main trailheads are accessed from the tarmac Fort Portal-Kasese road.
 Kasese, is 375km from Kampala via Fort Portal (which is 300km from Kampala) and 450km passing via Mbarara.